graft-project/DesignDocuments/RFCs/[RFC-003-RTVF]-RTA-Transaction-Validation-Flow.md

 19. Each **supernode** in auth sample, upon receiving a notification from other auth sample supernodes, PoS, PoS Proxy Supernode, and Wallet Proxy Supernode, handles it by checking **signatures**:
     > **Consensus of Approval (CoA)**:
+    >
-    > Transaction considered valid as soon as:
+    > Transaction considered valid as soon as
     >    * supernode receives a **valid** PoS signature,
     >    * supernode receives at least 6 out of 8 approvals until the validation timeout,
     >    * supernode receives valid PoS and Wallet Proxy Supernode signatures.

     > **Consensus of Rejection (CoR)**:
+    >
-    > Transaction considered invalid as soon as:
+    > Transaction considered invalid as soon as
     >    * supernode receives an **invalid** PoS signature (fail status message from PoS),
     >    * supernode receives a rejection from some auth sample member,
     >    * supernode receives a rejection from PoS or Wallet Proxy Supernodes.